 Writing down all the possibilities for longer sequences of binary digits would be painful.
 Luckily, there is a simple rule at work.
 There were four 2 digit binary sequences and eight 3 digit binary sequences.
 Allowing an extra digit doubled the number of possibilities.
 If we allowed a 4th digit, we would find there were again twice as many possibilities giving 16.
 In general, if we use N binary digits, we will have enough combinations to represent 2^N distinct symbols.
 Therefore, with 6 binary digits, we could handle $2^6 = 64$ symbols.
 This is fewer than the 98 symbols on my keyboard.
 With 7 binary digits we could handle $2^7 = 128$ symbols.
 This will handle the 98 symbols found on my keyboard and leave a reasonable amount of room for expansion.
 In fact, the code that is actually used to represent text characters on most computers uses 7 binary digits.
-This code is called ASCII.

-ASCII stands for "American Standard Code for Information Interchange."
+The code used to represent text in most computers and network messages today is called ASCII, which stands for "American Standard Code for Information Interchange."
 It is very much like the decimal code we described above.
 The letter "a" is represented as 1100001, which is the binary form for the decimal number 97.
-The letter "b" is represented by 1100010, which corresponds to

-98. The remaining letters are associated with consecutive binary numbers.
+The letter "b" is represented by 1100010, which corresponds to 98.
+The remaining letters are associated with consecutive binary numbers.
 Capital letters work similarly with "A" represented by 1000001, the binary equivalent of 65.
 For those who really want to know more, a list of ASCII codes can be found in Figure 2.1.